Hello everyone, I’m Spark and today I’m presenting to you a deck that has seen a huge increase in popularity recently: Mid Range Hunter Deck.

 The deck basically revolves around the standard Hunter combo: Starving Buzzard into Unleash the Hounds.
 Since the rework, this gives you an insane draw power for a really cheap mana cost while allowing you for devastating board clears.

 To back it up, you’re also working with some cards that give even more power to this combo :

-• will allow you to get rid of huge threat (often a taunt minion) with just a small hound.
+• The Hunters Mark will allow you to get rid of huge threat (often a taunt minion) with just a small hound.
 The card disadvantage created by having Hunter’s Mark in your deck is pretty much non existent since you are drawing a lot of cards out of your combo anyway.

 Beasts and basic minions

 Besides those amazing combos, you will have to throw in some minions to maintain board presence and win the game, and as you are a Hunter, those minions will be beasts.